A passion for Jesus

-For the 2017-2018 school year, we are offering a Kindergarten 4 class, which is designed to get students ready for the Kindergarten 5 class.
+We offer a Kindergarten 4 class, which is designed to get students ready for the Kindergarten 5 class.
 Our K4’s attend on Tuesday and Thursday from 8:30

 Our staff works hard to ensure our students support all 5 values from USCO’s mission statement.
-Our robust educational program and goals toward meeting the needs of each student with differentiated learning, partnered with our co-teaching parents, has proven to insure success.
-Each of our classes lead a chapel, teaching students leadership and worship.
+Our robust educational program and goals toward meeting the needs of each student with differentiated learning, partnered with our co-teaching parents, has proven to ensure success.
+Each of our classes leads a chapel, teaching students leadership and worship.
 As our part of the overall mission’s project, elementary has sponsored 7 children from Tabitha Ministry in Guatemala City.
 Our Adventure program teaches students team building and leadership.

 Our Elementary program is the foundation for our entire K4 – 12th grade program.
 We encourage you to view USCO as your long term family school!